QGEP/docs/en/admin-guide/datamodel-tool/index.rst

 * **Release**:

     * **Version**: the version to retrieve the files from.
-Unless ``developper mode`` is enabled in the QGEP settings, only the latest stable version is available.
+Unless ``developer mode`` is enabled in the QGEP settings, only the latest stable version is available.
 Selecting anything different from the latest stable version should only ever be used on a testing database, as it could upgrade the database to an inconsistent state.

-* **Python dependencies**:
+* **Dependencies**:

-    * **Install**: If there are missing requirements, click this to try to install them automatically.
+    * **Python requirements**: If there are missing python requirements, click on the **install button** to try to install them automatically.
 Note that this will not work on all systems.
 If it fails, you can try to start QGIS with administrator privileges, or `install the dependencies manually <../db-update-pum/index.html#requirements>`_.

 * **Postgres service configurations**:

     * **File location**: shows the location of the ``pg_service.conf`` file being used

-    * **PG Config**: allows to select the postgres service configuration of the database on which you want to operate.
+    * **PG Config**: allows to select the postgres service configuration of the database on which you want to operate. **WARNING**: by default, the first entry is selected, which may not match the database used by your currently open QGEP project.

-    * **``Add`` button**: opens an utility to add or edit entries from your ``pg_service.conf`` file directly.
+    * **``+`` button**: opens an utility to add or edit entries from your ``pg_service.conf`` file directly.

-    Refer to the `installation guide <../../installation-guide/workstation.rst>`_ to know more about the ``pgservice.conf`` file.
+    Refer to the `installation guide <../../installation-guide/workstation.rst>`_ to know more about the ``pg_service.conf`` file.

 * **Datamodel**